Church of God in Christ: Bishop C. H. Mason era (1897–1961)

-The H. A. Goss faction left COGIC to join the Assemblies of God USA.
+The Howard A. Goss faction left COGIC to join the Assemblies of God USA.
 Over time, the ministers and churches under Leonard P. Adams also separated from COGIC; they assimilated into other white Pentecostal groups or organizations.
 In 1916, a few white churches were organized as a white branch of COGIC.
 William B. Holt was appointed as General Superintendent.
 The racial climate in the post WWI years, when there was high competition for jobs and housing and violent unrest in many cities in 1919, would not sustain this relationship.
 It ultimately ended by 1930, when the Depression set in.

 Mason continued to travel across the nation preaching and establishing COGIC churches.
 As African Americans migrated north and west to industrial cities during the Great Migration, he began to establish COGIC churches in the north and, especially after 1940, in the west.
 Mason sent ministers and evangelists to cities and urban areas outside the South, including William Roberts (Chicago), O. M. Kelly (New York), O. T. Jones Sr. (Philadelphia), E. R. Driver (Los Angeles), and Samuel Kelsey (Washington, D.C.)
 From these major cities, COGIC spread throughout the country.

 In 1926, Mason authorized the church's constitution, outlining the bylaws, rules, and regulations of the church.
 In 1933, he set apart five overseers to the Office of Bishop in the church, the first five bishops of COGIC.

 The first national tabernacle was built and completed in 1925.
 It was destroyed by fire in 1936.
 In 1945, Mason dedicated Mason Temple in Memphis as the church's national meeting site.
 Built in the 1940s during World War II, the nearly 4000-seat building was the largest church auditorium of any African American religious group in the United States.

-In 1951, when Bishop Mason was approaching 85 years of age, he set up a "special commission" to help with the administration and oversight of the church.
-On June 5, 1951, he selected Bishop A. B. McEwen, Bishop J. S. Bailey, and Bishop O. M. Kelly as his assistants.
+In 1951, when Mason was approaching 85 years of age, he set up a "special commission" to help with the administration and oversight of the church.
+On June 5, 1951, he selected Bishops A. B. McEwen, J. S. Bailey, and O. M. Kelly as his assistants.
 On May 19, 1952, he added Bishop J. O. Patterson Sr. Also in 1952, Mason revised the constitution to determine the leadership and succession of the church after his death.
-Three years later on October 12, 1955, he added three more bishops to the hierarchy: Bishop U. E. Miller, Bishop S. M. Crouch, and Bishop O. T. Jones Sr. This group of seven bishops became known officially as the executive commission; they took on greater responsibility over church affairs until Mason's death.
+On October 12, 1955, Mason added three bishops to the commission: U. E. Miller, S. M. Crouch, and O. T. Jones Sr. This group of seven bishops became known officially as the Executive Commission, which took on greater responsibility over church affairs until Mason's death.

-In 1907, there were ten COGIC churches, but by the time of Bishop Mason's death in 1961, COGIC had spread to every state in the United States and to many foreign countries.
+In 1907, there were ten COGIC churches, but by the time of Mason's death in 1961, COGIC had spread to every state in the United States and to many foreign countries.
 It had a membership of more than 400,000, who supported more than 4,000 churches.